veekaybee/textedit/python_packaging_post.md

 'wordcount'
 ```

-5) All of the code gets translated at run-time to byte code using the CPython interpreter.
+6) All of the code gets translated at run-time to byte code using the CPython interpreter.
 Python
-generates a copy of the file with the `.pyc` extension in the same directory where you run it.
+generates a copy of the file with the `.pyc` extension in a folder called `__pycache__`.

 If you want to take a look at what the byte code of your program looks like, [digging into it](http://akaptur.com/blog/2013/08/14/python-bytecode-fun-with-dis/) can be fun.

-6) As the code is executed, Python reads all of our objects and loops.
+7) As the code is executed, Python reads all of our objects and loops.
 The interpreter allocates memory to the code and the special Python strucutres for each object are created.
 This is where the `id` for each object is created, and why we can call these things after we run the code.

 We've just created a Python runtime environment, told Python which directories it should be reading from, imported some stuff, allocated memory, and given some output.
 Basically all of the things we do to run a program.

 ### Refactoring a single program

+Ok, so we've run our program.
+But, if we try to run it on any other file, not just `alice.txt`, we won't be able to.
+Let's make it a bit more robust.
+First, we'll abstract out some of the hard coding referencing `alice.txt`.

+Second, we'll turn the code from a simple loop, into a function that acts like an API so

+finally,

-Now that we've run a single program, let's make it a easier to read and work with other code by adding entry endpoints.
+  The best way to do this is to make it a easier to read and work with other code by adding entry endpoints.

 We'll make it a function and add `if __name__ == '__main__'` to the program.
 This is a really common pattern for running multiple functions and keeping track of them.
 If the program is the main program you're running, Python will run everything in order under that statement.

 Note that if you don't have `if __name__ == '__main__'`, the code won't run anything since the function is initialized but not executed.